 Which property do you perceive has a higher value?

-After you are out of the property
+5. Text message after you are out of the property

 One real estate agent did a really good job on this part.
 After we viewed the property, we received an SMS thanking us for our visit and with a link to the property to “refresh” our minds on his vendor’s property.

 It would be great if there was another SMS that provided additional details such as:

 - The structural integrity of the property